 It is no secret that the United States is in the midst of a housing crisis.
 It is all but impossible to find quality housing that is affordable and located in healthy neighborhoods.
 This is not just a challenge for those living below the federal poverty line.
 Working adults from a wide array of ages and incomes are struggling to secure housing.
 But what if thinking about housing alone is not the solution to the nation’s housing crisis?
-At FCS, the big idea behind how we approach housing is a belief that the crisis we are facing is not actually a housing issue; it’s a neighborhood issue.
-Joining Shawn Duncan for this first episode is Jim Wehner, President of FCS; Marvin Nesbitt, Senior Director of Community Development at FCS; and Cynthia McNeal, Director of Mixed-Income Housing at FCS.
-Throughout this season, you’ll get to hear more about FCS’s approach to housing in the past, present, and future.
+At FCS, the big idea behind how we approach housing is a belief that the crisis we are facing is not only a housing issue; it’s a neighborhood issue.